AU Code of Conduct for Staff, Students, and Visitors

 - If School members, and participants of seminars or lectures, wish to share photos of a speaker on social media, we strongly recommend that they first get the speaker's permission.
 School members may also share the contents of talks/slides via social media unless speakers have asked that specific details/slides not be shared.

-The AU has at present two designated contact persons: Dr Alkistis Pourtsidou and Dr David Mulryne.
+The AU has two designated contact persons: Dr Alkistis Pourtsidou and Dr David Mulryne.
 AU members can report any violation of these guidelines to these designates in confidence.
 If asked to stop inappropriate behaviour School members and participants of events are expected to comply immediately and, in serious cases, may be asked to leave the event without a refund.
 The AU will not tolerate retaliation against anyone reporting violations of this code of conduct.

 Acknowledgments: This code of conduct is based on the "Code of Conduct for ESO Workshops & Conferences" and is in line with the following policies:"The ESO Way and the EAS Ethics Statement and Guidelines for Good Practice" (January 2018).
 It was adapted from the London Code of Conduct (by A. Pontzen and H. Peiris), which was derived from original Creative Commons documents by PyCon and Geek Feminism.
 It is released under a CC-Zero licence for reuse.
 To help track people's improvements and best practice, please retain this acknowledgement, and log your re-use or modification of this policy at https://github.com/apontzen/london_cc.